 The indicators were classified into 6 dimensions of QoC:

 From these analyses, ThinkWell identified country PBI programs on which to develop in-depth case studies that examined the how and to what extent countries were incentivizing quality of care.
 Case studies were developed on PBI programs in Mozambique, Nigeria, the Democratic Republic of the Congo, Senegal and Malawi.
 These case studies combined information from document reviews, in-depth interviews with key informants, and a review of available national facility-level on quality indicators.

 Donors and country implementers are increasingly interested in incorporating quality improvement objectives into PBI programs globally.
 These key stakeholders want to learn the best ways to incorporate quality into programs, including which indicators are most appropriate and feasible to measure, how to verify quality scores, and the effect of quality checklists on provider behavior and health outcomes.
-The case studies are presented to donors and country implementers at workshops and conferences throughout 2016, including a workshop co-hosted by TRAction and Harvard’s Maternal Task Force and another workshop co-hosted by the World Bank and USAID|TRAction.
-When completed, this study will provide a rich analysis of how PBI programs incentivize different types of services, how checklists and indicators have changed over time, and how programs contain costs associated with score verification.
+The case studies were presented to donors and country implementers at workshops and conferences throughout 2016, including a workshop co-hosted by TRAction and Harvard’s Maternal Task Force and another workshop co-hosted by the World Bank and USAID|TRAction.
+This study provided a rich analysis of how PBI programs incentivize different types of services, how checklists and indicators have changed over time, and how programs contain costs associated with score verification.
 Findings from this study offer a high-level, global comparison of paying for QoC within PBI programs.
-The outcomes of this research will inform PBI program planners as they target low-performing service areas in the future.
+The outcomes of this research informed PBI program planners as they target low-performing service areas in the future.

-Jessica Gergen, Thinkwell Global
+Jessica Gergen, ThinkWell Global